williamslab/ped-sim/README.md

 listed.
 All individuals in a given branch and given generation have the same parents and so are full siblings of one another.
-Because only one member of each branch can have children, setting this to a value greater than 1 generates data for individuals that do not have any offspring.
-To simulate a pedigree in which multiple full siblings each have children, increase the number of branches in the third `<#branches>` field.
-Note that any spouses of the person who does have children in a branch are always printed if this field is greater than 0.
-These spouses do not count in the value of this field: the value indicates how many full siblings to generate for a given branch; if it is non-zero, that number of siblings and any spouses will be printed.
+Because only one member of each branch can have children, setting this to a value greater than 1 generates data for individuals that do not have any offspring. **To simulate a pedigree in which multiple full siblings each have children, increase the number of branches in the third `<#branches>` field.** Note that any _founder_ spouses of the person who does have children in a branch are always printed if this field is greater than 0.
+These spouses do not count in the value of this field: the value indicates how many full siblings to generate for each branch; if it is non-zero, that number of siblings and any spouses will be printed.
 Also note that if a branch contains a founder individual (such as in generation 1), it will only ever contain one individual (and any spouses of that person): the